2025–26 Top 14 season

-The 2025–26 Top 14 competition will be the 127th French domestic rugby union club competition operated by the Ligue Nationale de Rugby (LNR).
+The 2025–26 Top 14 season was the 127th French domestic rugby union club competition operated by the Ligue Nationale de Rugby (LNR).
+Toulouse retained the championship, their fourth title in a row.

 Format

 The top six teams at the end of the regular season (after all the teams played one another twice, once at home, once away) enter a knockout stage to decide the Champions of France.
 This consists of three rounds: the teams finishing third to sixth in the table play quarter-finals (hosted by the third and fourth placed teams).
 The winners then face the top two teams in the semi-finals, with the winners meeting in the final at the Stade de France in Saint-Denis.
 The LNR uses a slightly different bonus points system from that used in most other rugby competitions.
 It trialled a new system in 2007–08 explicitly designed to prevent a losing team from earning more than one bonus point in a match, a system that also made it impossible for either team to earn a bonus point in a drawn match.
 LNR chose to continue with this system for subsequent seasons.

 France's bonus point system operates as follows: